Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

-Now we can change our `cmdHandler` function to first store all the blob objects to the disk using this flatten list returned to it, and then try to create a tree structure from the given flatten list, and then store all the sub-tree object and then lastly the root tree object onto the disk.
+Now we can change our `cmdHandler` function to first store all the blob objects to the disk using this flatten list returned to it, and then try to create a tree structure from the given flatten list.
+And then store all the sub-tree object and then lastly the root tree object onto the disk.

 `cmd/gitgo/cmdHandler.go`